scribbler00/task-TCN/README.md

 ## Project Structure:

 - doc: contains various visalizations
-    - It also includes the [supplementary material](https://github.com/scribbler00/task-TCN/blob/main/doc/supplementary%20material.pdf "supplementary material")
+    - it also includes the [supplementary material](https://github.com/scribbler00/task-TCN/blob/main/doc/supplementary%20material.pdf "supplementary material")
 - dies: contains the models such as the task embedding mlp and the task-TCN
 - rep: is used for preprocessing
 - confer/experiments: contains all the scripts to execute the experiment: